openshift/enhancements/enhancements/ingress/lb-subnet-selection-aws.md

   LoadBalancer-type service and setting `Subnets` on the IngressController while observing `LoadBalancerProgressing` transitioning back to `Status: False` (as described in [Unmanaged Subnet Annotation Migration Workflow](#unmanaged-subnet-annotation-migration-workflow)).
+- Creating a IngressController with the `ingress.operator.openshift.io/auto-delete-load-balancer` annotation, updating an IngressController with new `Subnets`, and observing the service get automatically deleted and recreated with `service.beta.kubernetes.io/aws-load-balancer-subnets` configured to the new `Subnets`.

 ## Graduation Criteria